< All blogs

 Subclause 7.4 Communication

-This is generally the same across all the standards and requires the organization to determine the internal and external communications that are relevant to the management system, including:
+This is generally the same across all the standards and requires the organisation to determine the internal and external communications that are relevant to the management system, including:

 • On what it will communicate – this would include contracts, recruitment, social media, press releases etc.